EricData77/DataStructures_Algorithms/README.md

 Eg. Dictionaries, Objects - Sets, Tuples...
 116 - JS is single thread --> call stack
 WHY SHOULD USE A DATA STRUCTURE OR ALGORITHM eventhough it has its drawbacks?
+200 - BFS use Queue data structure (FIFO) to traverser through the tree